 \subsubsection{System limitations}

-We designed an experiment to incorporate two specific system limitations, namely the conditions for RtI to be issued: 1) Curve with a radius of less than 230~m, 2) Visibility range less than 40~m.
-RtI is triggered when any of the conditions exceed their thresholds.

-The ADS can function normally even in thick fog if the visual range remains above 40 m.
+We designed an experiment to incorporate two specific system limitations, i.e., the conditions for RtI to be issued: 1) Curve with a radius of less than 230~m, 2) Visibility range less than 40~m.
+The RtI is triggered when any of the conditions exceed their thresholds.
+Not that the ADS can function normally even in thick fog if the visual range remains above 40 m.
 In such cases, the RtI will not be triggered.